Anxiety Psychoeducation

 Trembling

-Tension or ‘butterflies’ in the stomach
+“Butterflies” or tension in the stomach

-Increased heart rate and/or a pounding heart
+Increased heart rate or a pounding heart

-Increased blood pressure
+Elevated blood pressure

 Sweating